NextNewLine/nnl-browser/README.md

 It can support multiple browsers with the same interface, allowing us to change the browser of choice or test multiple browsers without changing our code.

-The project is still undergoing frequent changes.
+The project is still undergoing frequent changes, and is a fork/sibling of the M14 Browser.

 ### An easy to use headless browser, good for testing